 The 2013 BMW 1-Series isn't particularly daring or trend-setting, but it continues to wear its compact sporty styling very well.
 As the smallest model in BMW's current lineup, it got a mild update in 2010 to keep it in pace with the details as several of the brand's larger models were redesigned; otherwise it's a remarkably attractive, almost ageless design.

-With a long hood and short deck like the slightly larger 3-Series, the smallest of the American BMWs fits right into the lineup--and the 1-Series' rather low beltline and large window greenhouse that stood out at the time of its original launch now fits right in.
+With its long hood and short rear deck like the larger 3-Series, the smallest of BMWs fits right into the lineup--and the 1-Series' rather low beltline and large window greenhouse that stood out at the time of its original launch now fits right in.
 It's perhaps a little too stubby and compact to be truly elegant, though some may find the pug-like look (from the front) endearing.

-The coupe looks a bit more balanced than the convertible, which looks best with the top down; the soft top fits well, but it just doesn't flow entirely well with the otherwise tight proportions and contours.
+The coupe looks a bit better balanced than the drop-top, which looks better with its top down; the soft top fits well, but it just doesn't flow entirely well with otherwise tight proportions and contours.

-There's more of a likeness to the 3-Series--or at least the previous generation of the 3-Series--inside, where soft-touch plastic and rubber, metallic trim accents, available leather seating, and a generally purposeful, if somewhat plain, motif serves to fit the dual purpose between luxury coupe and sports car quite well.
+There's more of a likeness to the 3-Series--or at least the previous generation of the 3-Series--inside, where soft-touch plastic trim, metallic accents, available leather seats, and a purposeful, if plain, motif serves to fit the dual purpose between luxury coupe and sports car quite well.

 Unique aesthetic touches reserved for the new-for-2013 BMW 135is include exclusive 18-inch wheels, a high-gloss black kidney grille, black mirror caps, and the full M Sport Package.
 Inside, the 135is sports special badges, and optional black leather seats with blue stitching.

 Conclusion The 1-Series Coupe and Convertible models have aged well, and still fit right in with the BMW lineup from the outside.